wex/d2c/README.md

-# D2P
+# D2 Core

-D2P is a lightweight PHP framework which can be used as Composer project to create your own software.
+D2 is a lightweight PHP framework core which can be used as Composer project to create your own software.

 # How to get it?

   - You can use `git clone` to get it from GitHub
-  - You can use Composer to install it as skeleton project:
+  - You can use Composer to require it:
-    `composer create-project wex/d2p:dev-master --repository-url=<tba>`
+    `composer require nhujanen/d2c`

 # Requirements

-D2P is requires PHP7.0 and is built over some other packages.
+D2 requires PHP 7.0 and is built over some other packages.

 * [zendframework/zend-config] - Used in core configuration
 * [zendframework/zend-db] - Used in ActiveRecord